CodingItWrong/codingitwrong.com/_drafts/ember-orbit.md

 Note that the way we access the model is also different: instead of Ember Data's `createRecord()`, we use Orbit's `addRecord()`.
 Also, there’s no `.save()` step: we’ll add persistence in a different way.
 Note that we also include the type of the record in the object literal, rather than passing it as the first parameter.

-At this point, if you run your app, you should see that you can add messages to the list:
+At this point, if you run your app, you should see that you can add messages to the list.

-SCREENSHOT

 But if you refresh the page, they're gone.
 We need to get back up to parity with Ember Data's features: saving and loading records via an API.

 One interesting thing to note: we’re going to add a lot of new files from here to incrementally improve the functionality of our data layer, but we won’t need to change the above files at all!
 This is the power of Orbit’s primitives: our business logic stays just the same (query the messages, add a message) but we change the configuration of what those concepts *mean*.